-The Company's practice is to recognize interest accrued related to unrecognized tax benefits in interest expense and penalties in selling and administrative expense.
-As of January 3, 2021 and December 29, 2019, the Company had no accrued interest or penalties.
-See Note 9 to the Notes to Consolidated Financial Statements for a further discussion on income taxes.
+The Company's practice is to recognize interest accrued related to unrecognized tax benefits in interest expense and penalties in selling and administrative expense in the Company's consolidated statements of operations.
+As of January 2, 2022 and January 3, 2021, the Company had no accrued interest or penalties.
+See Note 8 to the Notes to Consolidated Financial Statements for a further discussion on income taxes.